 Specific deadlines to fill out your bracket will vary depending on if you enter bracket challenges, like the Official NCAA Bracket Challenge, or pools.
 Typically, the deadline to have your bracket completely filled out is right before the tipoff of the first round of the NCAA Tournament.

 Things can be a little confusing here, as the bracket includes spaces for the First Four.
-Remember that eight teams play each other to determine which four teams will play in the official first round of the tournament along with 60 other teams.
+Remember that eight teams play each other to determine which four teams will play in the official first round of the tournament, along with 60 other teams.
 Some bracket challenges or pools don't include First Four predictions in their bracket, instead, they start with 64 teams.

 How to Fill Out the Bracket

 You don't need to be an expert basketball fan to fill out a bracket.
-When you look at your bracket, you will see four quadrants, representing four regions, each with spaces numbered 1-16.
-The teams that fill those spaces, also called seeds, are determined by the Division I Men's Basketball Committee based on discussions with coaches, and evaluation of a team's wins and losses, road record, and other metrics.
+When you look at your bracket, you will see four quadrants representing four regions, each with spaces numbered 1-16.
+The teams that fill those spaces, also called seeds, are determined by the Division I Men's Basketball Committee based on discussions with coaches, and an evaluation of a team's wins and losses, road record, and other metrics.

 The 16 teams in each quadrant are ranked from 1 to 16, with the No. 1 seed determined to be the strongest team, and the No. 16 determined to be the weakest team of the 16.

 If you are using a website or app, the matchups should be filled in for you.
 If you are manually filling out a bracket on paper, you have to pencil in the matchups yourself.
 If this is the case, fill in your bracket according to the official schedule.
-Next, it is up to you to predict which team will win in each subsequent round.
+From there, it is up to you to predict which team will win in each subsequent round.

 Which Teams To Include in Your Bracket

 Making your other choices may be more difficult.
 There are countless articles and videos on the internet that offer suggestions on predicting the winners, but each year will be different.
-This NCAA article provides seven mistakes to avoid making while filling out your bracket and is worth checking out.

-How Many Brackets You Should Fill Out
+How Many Brackets Should You Fill Out

 You can technically download and fill out as many brackets as you want.
 However, it's common for bracket challenges, pools, and informal competitions among friends or coworkers to only accept one bracket.
 While there are challenges or pools out there that accept more than one bracket, it's standard to make one set of predictions and stick with them.